hongwai1920/Introduction-to-Linear-Regression/Neural Networks/Readme.md

 # Two-layers Neural Network
 We implemeneted from scratch (using numpy) a two-layer fully-connected neural network with one hidden layer to understand its underlying working mechanism.
+The strucure of the neural network is as follows:

+input - fully connected layer - ReLU - fully connected layer - softmax

 We also plotted the underlying weights images to understand what the neurons in hidden layer do to input images.

 <p align="center"> <img  src="https://github.com/hongwai1920/Machine-Learning-algorithms/blob/master/Neural%20Networks/Images/hidden%20neurons.png" ></p>